New Tax Relief in Federal Disaster Areas: Learn the Benefits

 CLA insight: The disaster relief covers personal casualty losses incurred by victims of Hurricanes Ian, Idalia, Nicole, Fiona, Debby, Helene, and Milton, among other disasters.
 If you need help determining whether you’re within a federally declared disaster area, contact us or refer to the IRS disaster relief page.

-The act also permits individual taxpayers to exclude from gross income compensation for expenses or losses resulting from certain wildfires, thus excluding that compensation from taxable income.
+The act also permits individual taxpayers to exclude from gross income any amount received as compensation for expenses or losses resulting from certain wildfires, thus excluding that compensation from taxable income.
 This applies to qualified wildfire relief payments received during taxable years beginning after December 31, 2019, and before January 1, 2026.

 CLA insight: It’s still unclear whether qualified wildfire relief payments received through a pass-through entity can be excluded from the gross income of individual partners, S corporation shareholders, or trust beneficiaries.
 We’ll keep you apprised of any clarifications from the IRS on this topic.